Skywind555/Skywind555.github.io/_posts/2021-02-27-Answering-Your-Battlerite-Questions-With-Pro-Player-Skywind555.md

 ![Image](../images/TripleDPSTeamRoles.png)

 The plot clearly shows that the best Triple DPS comp consists of two melee champions and one ranged champion.
 The worst is Triple ranged.
+The lowest sample size also reflects this because not many people will intentionally pick a bad comp.

 ### **By Enemy Role**

 ![Image](../images/TripleDPSEnemyRoles.png)

-Triple DPS teams appears to perform best against double ranged support teams and the worst worst double support melee.
+Triple DPS teams appears to perform best against double ranged support teams and the worst against double support melee.

 This may be due to the fact that double melee ranged is the most common triple DPS comp and from a comp perspective, that should perform well against a double ranged comp regardless of actual champions.

 Double melee has the ability to push double ranged comps back for mid control.
-It may also be more deadly for the enemy team if their support is melee support such as Ulric or especially Sirius because it puts them at the frontlines.
-We know about that Space Q Sirius syndrome.
+It may also be more deadly for the enemy team if their support is a melee support such as Ulric or especially Sirius because it puts them at the frontlines.
+We know about that
+Space Q Sirius syndrome.

 ![Image](../images/TripleDPSEnemyRolesDetailed.png)

+There are quite a few groups with low sample size, particularly the different combinations of double support + DPS.
+Universally, it is understood that the best comp is a balanced comp containing 1 melee, 1 ranged, and 1 support champion.
+The melee champion creates space for the ranged champion to be more effective, and the support champion provides protection.

+When one or more roles are missing, certain weaknesses become apparent.
+For an example, if there is no melee champion, the team will constantly be shoved back and have no mid control.
+So for most cases, people do not try to pick an inbalanced comp with the well understood notion that it doesn't perform well.
+Usually when they happen, it's because players that only play one hero happen to land on the same team.

+Our top result with 100% win rate only has one game, specifically against Ulric, Sirius, and a ranged champion.
+Comp wise, I can tell you that this is not a good comp.
+It's more optimal of one of Sirius or Ulric was swapped out for a melee DPS champion so they can utilize their space ability to follow the melee ally after they jump in to heal their ally and put pressure on the enemy.
+Still, the victory against this team could have happened by random chance.

+In general, no big conclusion can be drawn about the low sample groups despite that it appears that Triple DPS does well against ranged, ranged, support(melee) and bad against support (ranged), melee, support (ranged) and support (ranged), ranged, support(ranged).

+The result of any of these percentages could have been caused by specific matchups.
+Comp match up contributes a great deal of whether or not your team can win a round or game.
+A bad comp means that you have to severely outplay your opponents to win which in most cases, doesn't happen.

+Because there is a variety of different comps of Triple DPS combined with the different double support + DPS comps, one specific match up might be over or under represented.
+For an example, a triple ranged DPS comp will undoubtly do poorly against an Oldur, Pearl, and Shifu.

+Without examining the exact comp match ups against each combination of double support + DPS, we can't generalize anything about triple DPS win rate against them.
+And if we were to split it up that way, we would only likely have a few samples within each group because the sample sizes are low and the results of those matchups could have been attributed to random chance.

-Looking at the second highest result, double ranged support(melee) confirms the previous statement that a melee support with double ranged performs poorly against a double melee comp.
-The win rate against a double ranged support (ranged) has about a 15% reduction, but is still above 50%.
-Considering that the overall win rate for Triple DPS is 44%, this is good.
+We can see that within the single support combinations, Triple DPS performs the best against ranged, ranged, support (ranged) with a win percent of 51.6%.
+Considering that the overall win rate for Triple DPS is 44%, this is very good.
+Going back to our previous discussion, this makes sense because of the lack of forward pressure and being shoved back, losing mid control.

-Although a fairly low sample size, it appears that Triple DPS teams do the worst against double support (ranged) melee or double support (ranged) ranged.

-For double support (ranged) ranged, the comp forces the Triple DPS team to engage and commit to do any real damage that isn't outhealed.

-Triple DPS teams performs slightly better in this instance compared to double support (ranged) melee comp because they can put forward pressure against the ranged champions for mid control.
-However, when the double support team (ranged) has a melee player, it is not as easy to push them back, so this reflects in the lower win rate.
+Contrastly within the single support combination, Triple DPS performs the worst against support (melee), melee, melee.
+The way I see this working is they will aim to rush down the ranged champion in the Triple DPS team.
+Since they have no support, the ranged champion should not be able to survive.
+Since most Triple DPS comps contain at least one ranged, seeing a low win percentage for this is not surprising.

-## **What are the possible win conditions for rounds?**
+## **How do Triple DPS commonly win rounds?**